-This is the actual “brake bleeding” step.
-This is where you empty the brake lines to get any trapped air out.
+This is where you empty the brake lines to get any trapped air out, called bleeding.
 This can be done in a number of ways.
 Start with removing the cap of the master cylinder.
 Then undo the bleed valve/screw.

 Now you can use one of the four following methods to expel the brake fluid from the brake lines.

-- Gravity is the easiest and the simplest approach but it will take a bit of time.
+- Gravity is the easiest and the simplest approach, but it will take a bit of time.
 After opening the bleed valve, place the catch can below it and let gravity scoop all the brake fluid out of the system.
-This also makes a mess as the fluid comes out in an irregular way.
+This makes a bit of a mess as the fluid comes out in an irregular way.
 Be prepared to clean everything once gravity has done its thing.

 - Pressure can be used to speed up the process.
 You’ll need a pressurized brake fluid container for this.
 Attach the container to the master cylinder and it will force the fluid out of the lines.
 Once the fluid starts coming out in a constant stream and has no bubbles in it, you are done.

-- The Brake Pedal can also be helpful.
-After you have opened the bleed valve, have a mate push the brake pedal repeatedly.
+- The brake pedal can also be helpful.
+After you have opened the bleed valve, have someone push the brake pedal repeatedly.
 The pressure created by the brake pedal will force the fluid out of the cylinder faster.

 - A vacuum can also be used to speed things up when the bleeding brake lines.
 You’ll need a vacuum bleeder to do this.
 You can rent one at your local parts store.

 Once all the liquid has been forced out of the brake lines, you need to refill the system for it to work right.
 Keep one thing in mind; you need to top the brake lines up with the brake fluid specified by the carmaker.
 Here’s how to fill it.